dalmamad/dotfiles/README.md

 # Dotfiles

-this is my .dotfile repository for both i3wm and hyprland.
+This is my .dotfile repository for both i3wm and hyprland.

 ## Hyprland